DigitalInnovation/k8s-status-dashboard/migration-scripts/README.md

 K8s-Status-Dashboard can run on a Kubernetes cluster.
 This is useful and effective when wanting to monitor more than one cluster.

-    To run K8s-Status-Dashboard on a Kubernetes cluster using helm:
+    To update configs for K8s-Status-Dashboard on a Kubernetes cluster using helm:

     ```
     $  bash migration-scripts/k8s_dashboard_migration_script.sh <vault-name> <environment-name> <namespace>